tarsil/saffier/docs/managers.md

 allow you to build unique tailored queries ready to be used by your models.

 **Saffier** by default uses the the manager called `query` which it makes it simple to understand.
+Managers are class- and instance-aware: accessing a manager on a model class returns the class-bound manager, while accessing it on a model instance returns a shallow copied manager bound to that instance.
+Instance-bound managers are cached per instance, so later class-manager changes only affect managers materialized after that change.

 Let us see an example.